batigolix/dizzy/README.md

-# Dizzy more build targets for local development
+# Dizzy: more build targets for local development

 Provides:
 * phing build.xml script with additional targets